akif999/kennel/README.md

 ## What is this
 Kennel is a Text editor that wrote by Go.
+this software runs on the command line interface.
 it has only few functions.
 developing by author now.